AishaShah/UNIL_MLS_APP/Readme.md

-# LKL Calculation Python Code
+# Python Code for calculating liklihood of observed MSA given a phylogenetic tree

 This repository contains Python code for calculating likelihood (lkl) for phylogenetic trees.
 The code includes two main functionalities: